wearebase/base-app-challenges/README.md

 - Well structured, commented code
 - Considerations for external factors (eg devices, network)

+Note: if you've solved some of these, don't publish them as a fork of this repo, or it will spoil the fun for everyone else :-).
+You can create a secret gist with a free Github account.

 Have fun!

 - The [@BaseEngineers](https://twitter.com/BaseEngineers) / engineers@wearebase.com